 The body is divided into organ systems and specialists treat these systems with little thought on the whole.
 The mental development has been explained and understood completely independent of the physical development.
-If you become mentally ill, do not get the body care and care, and want to personal development, it is with words, without the body.
+If you become mentally ill, you do not get body care .

 The problem is that we can never understand the big picture by examining the parts.
 Gjærum (1994) argues that the later psycho biological research and clinical work on many sites give reason to question such a simple understanding of the interaction between the mental and the physical factors.

 Dualism is the mainstay in the medicine and health service in Western thinking in General.
 By separating the body and mind, physically and mentally, we see not the sick man’s experience of itself and its disease and existence as a whole (Hedberg, 1992).

 To remain within a dualistic frame of reference, make us blind to the parts of the reality we are facing.

 The dualistic glasses makes the body as expression, his body as the carrier of the life and history-remains out of reach for us.

 The body as expression field so we are experiencing it on a daily basis, appears to be set aside in professional contexts (Thornquist, 1992).
 The body is being constantly broken down and built back up again.

 The way we live in and how we think and feel, affects the diseases we have.
 Health is not static, but a dynamic energy flow that is changing in the course of his life.